-After completing this course the learner will be able to:
+After completing this course, the learner will be able to:

-For FFY 2014, a nationally estimated 1,580 children died from abuse and neglect at a rate of 2.13 per 100,000 children in the population (DHHS, 2014, pg.
-51).
+Child fatalities from abuse and neglect are estimated at 1,770, resulting in a rate of 2.39 per 100,000 children in the population.2

 Protecting Pennsylvania's children from abuse and neglect is a shared responsibility.
 It requires collaboration from the formal child protective services system, community partners, and our citizens to provide local safety nets for children and families that are facing challenges within our communities and neighborhoods.

 Recently, 23 pieces of legislation were enacted, changing how Pennsylvania responds to child abuse.
-These changes significantly impact the reporting, investigation, assessment, prosecution and judicial handling of child abuse and neglect cases.
+These changes significantly impact the reporting, investigation, assessment, prosecution, and judicial handling of child abuse and neglect cases.

-The Child Welfare System (CWS) in Pennsylvania is state supervised and county administered.
+The Child Welfare System (CWS) in Pennsylvania is state-supervised and county-administered.

-Each county's children and youth social service agency is responsible for administering a program of children and youth social services to children and their families.
-The county children and youth social service program includes services designed to:
+Each county's children and youth social service (CYS) agency is responsible for administering a program of children and youth social services to children and their families.
+This agency includes services designed to:

-Reports of child abuse will be made through ChildLine, but for your information the following is the contact information for the regional state CWS agencies.
+Reports of child abuse will be made through ChildLine, but for your information, the following is the contact information for the regional state CWS agencies.

-Office of Children, Youth and Families
+Office of Children, Youth, and Families

 801 Market Street, 6th Floor